 Chemical Neutralization

-This method can neutralize chlorine and chloramine that is in tap water.
-It can transform it into chloride or other byproducts that are not harmful.
+This method can neutralize chlorine and chloramine in tap water, transforming them into harmless chloride or other byproducts.

 Berkey Water Filter System

-Berkey Filters can remove both Chlorine and Chloramine from water to greater than 99.9%.
-With many water municipalities switching to chloramine disinfection instead of chlorine, our system was rated #1 for contaminant removal by Natural News Water Filter Labs.
+Berkey filters can remove chlorine and chloramine from water by more than 99.9%.
+Because many water municipalities are switching to chloramine disinfection instead of chlorine, Natural News Water Filter Labs rated our system #1 for contaminant removal.

 Conclusion